splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-k8s.rst

     - Allows you to set ``deployment.environment`` at the level of individual deployments, daemonsets, or pods.
     - Employ the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable, assigning the value ``deployment.environment=prd``.

-The following examples demonstrate how to set the attribute using each method:
+The following examples show how to set the attribute using each method:

 .. tabs::

     .. tab:: Environment option

       Set the ``environment`` option in the ``values.yaml`` file.
 This adds the ``deployment.environment`` attribute to all telemetry data the Collector receives, including data from automatically-instrumented pods.

       .. code-block:: yaml
+        :emphasize-lines: 7

+          clusterName: my-cluster

+          splunkObservability:
+            realm: <splunk_realm>
+            accessToken: <splunk_access_token>

           environment: prd

+          certmanager:
+            enabled: true
+          operator:
+            enabled: true

     .. tab:: Instrumentation spec